Li Shuang (artist): Arrest

 Because of her radical movement in art and politics, and her relationship with a French diplomat, Emmanuel Bellefroid, Li was arrested by the government and received a two-year sentence.
 This led to a political tension between China and France at the time.
-Later an agreement was made between two countries and Li was released.
+Later an agreement was made between the two countries and Li was released.
 This incident abolished the banned interracial marriage in China.

 Exile

-In 1984, Li decided to leave China and reside in Paris to pursue her art study.
-She began to understand and analyze western aesthetic conception but remain her Chinese artistic root.
+In 1984, Li decided to leave China and reside in Paris to pursue her study of art.
+She began to understand and analyze the western aesthetic tradition but remained true to her Chinese artistic roots.
 She has taken part in many group exhibitions, including a tenth-year reunion of the Stars Group in Hong Kong in 1989, another Stars exhibition in Tokyo in 2000, and a retrospective exhibition in Beijing in 2007.
 She has also exhibited at many shows in her own right in galleries worldwide, including Paris, Amsterdam, New York, San Francisco, Singapore, Hong Kong, Shanghai and Beijing, and her works have been sold at auction by Sotheby's and Christie's.
 In March 2010, Dialogue Space in Beijing opened Li Shuang's solo exhibition “Butterfly Dream”, presenting spiritual works inspired by Zhuangzi's Taoist classic.